Riding With The Greats: Ray Hunt

 Whenever I saddle up, I ride with some of the greats.
 I was blessed as a teenager and young adult to ride with some spectacular horsemen including Ray Hunt, Jack Brainard, Bryan Neubert, and more.
 I have gleaned a portfolio of particular styles or set of exercises from each that I flip back to whenever I ride and need the help.

-Ray Hunt is that enigma horseman.
-He was a little out there, but completely intriguing.
+Ray Hunt is that enigma horseman, so intriguing.
 I rode with him when I was 15.
-Whenever he’s come up in conversation, I hear mixed reactions of he’s so great, or he was looney.
+Whenever he’s come up in conversation, I hear mixed reactions of he’s so great, or he was daring.
 He was both, in a really wonderful way.
 He cared more about what the horses thought of him than the people aboard them.
 That’s not to say he didn’t care what the people thought, but he was there first for the horses, and not everyone knew how to react to that.

 Whenever I hit a road block with my broke horse and he gets to feeling heavy, I, within secure perimeters, either tie my reins onto my horn or drop my bridle and ride without my hands.
 To begin with, I would ride with a rope on my horses neck to guide him, but now I ride with nothing on his head.
 This accomplishes one goal: it keeps me honest.
 Well, and humble.

 Ray would occasionally ride colts this way for the first few rides.